Close menu

 What is a Knowledge Transfer Plan?

-To avoid knowledge loss, organizations must have a reliable knowledge transfer plan.
 In the workplace, knowledge transfer is defined as the process of storing and sharing employees’ institutional knowledge and best practices.
-The most effective knowledge transfer systems include ways to record implicit, tacit, and explicit knowledge.
+A knowledge transfer plan is a documented approach to capturing, preserving, and sharing three different types of knowledge:

 Implementing a knowledge transfer plan will prevent knowledge loss when tenured employees leave.
 It will also help you establish a central source of company information, where all employees—whether they are new, experienced, on-site, or remote—can access up-to-date company knowledge.